hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

 To check all your endpoints of your keycloak client send a get request via Postman (or other application) to: `http://localhost:28080/auth/realms/pharme/.well-known/openid-configuration`

+In order to check the administrative console send a GET request to `http://localhost:28080/auth/`

-To receive a token send a POST request to: `http://localhost:28080/auth/realms/pharme/.well-known/openid-configuration` with body (x-www-form-unlencoded):
+To receive a token send a POST request to: `http://localhost:28080/auth/realms/pharme/protocol/openid-connect/token` with body (x-www-form-unlencoded):
 | Type | Value |
 |---|---|